 Buffalo Schools with Hospitality Management Programs

-Prospective restaurant, hotel and tourism managers can choose from among three schools in downtown Buffalo, New York, which are profiled in the program overviews and table below.
-Information about two other schools in the area that offer degrees in this same field can be found after the table.
+Prospective restaurant, hotel and tourism managers can choose from among the following three schools in downtown Buffalo, New York, which are profiled in the program overviews and table below.
+Information about two other schools in the area that offer degrees in this same field can be found at the bottom of the article.

 - For students seeking bachelor's degrees, Buffalo State of the State University of New York (SUNY) system has a program in hospitality administration with two specialization options.
 The university is located five miles from the downtown area.

-- Another SUNY member, Erie Community College, features the most affordable tuition rates in Western New York.
+- Another SUNY member, Erie Community College, features the most affordable tuition rates of these three schools.
 At the college, which is located 13 miles from the downtown, students can earn an associate degree in hotel restaurant management.

 - Students may also choose to pursue an associate degree from a private Catholic institution, Trocaire College, with training and education offered through the Russell J. Salvatore School of Hospitality and Business.
 This college is also located 13 miles from downtown Buffalo.

 The following table includes information about undergraduate tuition, financial assistance and acceptance rates.
 Among other factors, additional information about school size and retention of first-year students can also be found in this table.